ART-114 or Instructor Permission

 - Projects as described in the course syllabus

 - Tests as described in the course syllabus

 - Class Participation includes discussions and critiques.

 - Capstone project which incorporates cross-platform, cross-output considerations

 Text to be determined by the department/instructor

 Credit for Prior College-Level Learning

 Provide, in writing, a request to the department.
 Indicate the rationale for requesting credit and describing the type of college-level learning or course descriptions.
 Portfolio must contain 3-5 pieces of evidence that illustrates competency in all course learning objectives.
 Department faculty will evaluate submitted portfolios based on the evaluation rubric.
-Evaluation rubric and student checklist located in The School of Liberal Arts office.
+Evaluation rubric and student checklist located in Division Office.
 Interview with appropriate departmental faculty to discuss the request and work samples.

 Interview, given in department by department faculty.
 Faculty will interview applicants based on submitted portfolio and will assess against evaluation rubric.
-Evaluation rubric and student checklist located in The School of Liberal Arts office.
+Evaluation rubric and student checklist located in Division Office.

 Determined by the department.